W. M. Keck Observatory Headquarters Welcomes All

 Our headquarters is located at 65-1120 Mamalahoa Hwy in the town of Waimea.
 We welcome your visit.

-The summit of Mauna Kea provides dramatic scenery and an unforgettable visitor experience.
-The W. M. Keck Observatory does not provide tours of Mauna Kea at this time.
-Guests with 4-wheel drive vehicles are permitted to drive to the 14,000-foot summit of Mauna Kea, weather permitting.
-At the summit, the W. M. Keck Observatory provides a visitor’s gallery with exhibits describing our research and operations.
+The summit of Maunakea provides dramatic scenery and an unforgettable visitor experience.
+Visitors with 4-wheel drive vehicles are permitted to drive to the 14,000-foot summit of Maunakea, weather permitting.
+At the summit, the visit Keck Observatory’s visitor’s gallery with exhibits describing our research and operations.
 The gallery also contains two public restrooms and a viewing area with partial views of the Keck I telescope and dome (look for the blue door).
 Gallery hours are 10 a.m.- 4 p.m., Monday-Friday.

 If you have questions about the weather and road conditions, please call (808) 935-6268.

-Temperatures on the summit can fall to 20 degrees Fahrenheit, or minus four degrees Celsius, within a matter of hours; it is highly recommended that all visitors to the summit take warm clothing and sturdy footgear sufficient to withstand the elements should the vehicle break down.
+Temperatures on the summit can fall to 20 degrees Fahrenheit, or -4 degrees Celsius, within a matter of hours: it is highly recommended that all visitors to the summit take warm clothing and sturdy footgear sufficient to withstand the elements should the vehicle break down.
 High winds on the summit can often result in blowing snow, sleet, fog and sometimes, flying rocks.
-Winds can reach 150 mph; beyond 75 mph vehicles are at risk for being blown off the road.
+Winds can reach 150 mph.

-The summit of Mauna Kea is one of the most remote locations in the Islands.
+The summit of Maunakea is one of the most remote locations in the Islands.
 Medical and auto help is a minimum of two hours away.
-Most car rental companies void the rental contract if their cars are driven on Saddle Road and to the summit.
+Most car rental companies void the rental contract if their cars are driven from the VIS to the summit.
 It is a safety requirement of the road-maintenance organization for the summit that all vehicles driving up and down the mountain beyond the Hale Pohaku basecamp be four-wheel-drive vehicles.
 Caution is advised.